 Currently both ports are required.

-With a second connector it is possible to define a communication channel via https (SSL):
+A second connector for the Jetty web server can be used to define a communication channel via HTTPS (SSL):

 The SSL connection expects the jetty keystore file jetty.jks in the subfolder $SCHEDULER_DATA/ssl.
 With the above configuration you can connect to JobScheduler via https at port 48444.